authorjapps/simulator/README.md

 `````

 ### How it works?
-Put your simulation Request URL and Response here in the respective json file or create a new one if not present.
+Put your simulation Request URL and Response here in the respective json file or create a new file if not present.
 - Path: src/main/resources/simulators
 - e.g: simulators/customers-simulator.json
 - Now to simulate this end-point: GET: http://localhost:9999/customers/1